 There are lots of ways we investigate.
 We can ask questions about what happened.
 We can look at your records.
 We might watch videos or look at pictures.
 We try to understand what happened to you.
 Then we ask people to make changes so no one else gets hurt.

-If you have a concern about possible abuse, neglect, or exploitation of a person with a disability, you may contact us.
-You do not have to give your name, but if you do, we are required by federal law to keep your identity confidential.
+If you have a concern about possible abuse, neglect, or exploitation of a person with a disability, please contact us.
+You do not have to give your name.
+But if you do, we are required by federal law to keep your identity confidential.